manohar3000/Decentralized_AI_Model_Marketplace/README.md

 - **Secure File Storage:**
   Integrates with **Pinata Private IPFS** to securely store AI models and generate temporary signed URLs.
 - **Decentralized Payments:**
-  Buyers purchase models with **cryptocurrency**, with funds transferred directly to the developer’s wallet.
+  Buyers purchase models with **cryptocurrency**, with funds transferred directly to the developer's wallet.
 - **Modern, Responsive UI:**
   A sleek frontend built with **React and Vite** that supports wallet connectivity (e.g., MetaMask).
 - **Robust Testing:**